-&lt;sup>8The data set contains three product characteristics, namely: type of installation (built-in or freestanding), a size variable, which combines information on number of doors, height range and freezer position, and the presence of a no-frost system.
+10The data set contains three product characteristics, namely: type of installation (built-in or free-standing), a size variable, which combines information on the number of doors, height range and freezer position, and the presence of a no-frost system.
 These features are insufficient to carry out an in-depth analysis of vertical product differentiation.

-&lt;sup>9Even though the Russian data is fairly exhaustive with respect to product attributes, its shorter time span (2011-2016), and the 60% devaluation of the Russian ruble in 2014, render it unsuitable for the objectives of the present paper.
+11Similarly to the European data, the Russian data covers close to 70% of aggregate spending of Russian consumers on refrigerators.
+Even though the Russian data is fairly exhaustive with respect to product attributes, its shorter time span (2011-2016), and the 60% devaluation of the Russian ruble in 2014, render it unsuitable for the objectives of the present paper.
 The devaluation occurred as a result of several political developments, herein Russia's annexation of Crimea in 2014 and the subsequent sanctions imposed on it by the international community, combined with a sharp drop in the price of oil in early 2014.
-Consumers' rush to buy durable goods in anticipation of price hikes, and any composition effects due to shifts from imported to domestic goods could affect market shares and prices in ways that would compromise quality inference as discussed below.
-Goetz and Rodnyansky (2020), who study the 2014 devaluation episode, demonstrate changes in quality composition for apparel.
+Consumers' rush to buy durable goods in anticipation of price hikes, and any composition effects due to shifts from imported to domestic goods could affect market shares and prices in ways that the European data with all available characteristics in the Russian panel, results in an intersection of 3,446 refrigerators.